-SilverStone Hospice is licensed and certified, serving Dallas, Denton, Tarrant, and Collin counties, and has been serving DFW families for more than ten years.
+SilverStone Hospice is licensed and certified, serving the entire DFW area, and has been serving DFW families for more than ten years.
 We’re licensed by the Texas Department of Aging and Disability Services and certified to accept Medicare and Medicaid.

 While there are no certifications for compassion, empathy and the care behind our healthcare, our team is dedicated to helping you and your family navigate through emotional concerns, financial challenges, and practical problems that come with your everyday needs.
 We work to coordinate care tailored to your family’s care.

 Oversees your plan of care and advises your care team in ways we may best support you during this time.

 Visits weekly or more frequently as needed.

 Gives personal care, such as bathing, dressing or assisting with light household chores.

 Offers emotional support and helps with hospice care planning, such as living wills, funeral arrangements and community resources.

 Facilitates conversations around transition and provides emotional and spiritual support as well as grief counselling.